jonrh/lambda-lovelace/README.md

 ## Project Management

-For project management we keep it loose & lean.
-We used [ZenHub](https://www.zenhub.io/) to augment GitHub so we get a Kanban style board for issues and burndown charts to track milestone progresses.
+For project management we keept it loose & lean.
+We used [ZenHub](https://www.zenhub.io/) to augment GitHub so we got a Kanban style board for issues and burndown charts to track milestone progresses.
 To use it we installed a [Chrome extension](https://chrome.google.com/webstore/detail/zenhub-for-github/ogcgkffhplmphkaahpmffcafajaocjbd).
 After the extension was installed we simply went to the GitHub [repository](https://github.com/jonrh/lambda-lovelace) and the extra features were there on the page.
 It should be noted that this functionality has since been added natively in a limited capacity with GitHub Projects.

 ### Schedule & Deliverables